Trump Wages War on American Cities As DOD Gets a Makeover | Michael Grunwald

 My joke was that I thought I was going to accidentally raise a Series A round in the drinks line.

-And then I actually, near the end of my reporting, I went back to the Good Food Institute in 2023 and of course by then you know the entire boom had busted and it was all doom and gloom and you know what were we even thinking taking on this incredibly entrenched industry and my feeling is that you know the sort of the peak of inflated expectations was excessive and now the trough of disillusionment is excessive.
+And then I actually, near the end of my reporting, I went back to the Good Food Institute in 2023.
+And of course, by then, you know, the entire boom had busted and it was all doom and gloom.

-Right now it's only 90% as good as meat and
+Right now, it's only 90% as good as meat, and

-So So if you're not writing a book about food and the climate, there's not really a good reason to buy it.
+it costs, you know, a little bit more.
+So, if you're not writing a book about food and the climate, there's not really a good reason to buy it.

-So it hasn't done so well in the marketplace.
+So, it hasn't done so well in the marketplace.

+But the cow is a pretty mature technology, and the stuff isn't.
 Well, one thing that's great in the book is there are optimistic moments.

 And you talk about how, hey, the Impossible Burger or Beyond Meat, it's a lot better than the vegan hockey puck of 20 years ago.
+So we have room to improve.

 What are some of the other solutions?